mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    three sensors at a common point in space.
 Hence, we carefully separate :code:`TimeSeries` and :code:`Seismogram` (our name for Three-Component data).
 We further distinguish :code:`Ensembles` of each atomic type.
-#.
-It was our opinion that obspy has some fundamental design flaws in the `Trace` and
-   `Stream` objects.
-Both define methods we considered inappropriate for core data objects and created unnecessary baggage.

 Core Concepts
 ~~~~~~~~~~~~~